Code-gutemberg/Credit_Analysis_System/README.md

 ### Summary version 1.4:

 Translate from Brazilian Portuguese to technical English the program functions and variables.
-Make the README in Portuguese and English.
+Make the README in Portuguese and English and other modifications.

 **Scope for version 1.4:**

-- [x] Modifications:
+- [x] Translation:
-    - [x] translate the functions.
+     - [x] Translate the functions.
-    - [x] translate the variables.
-    - [x] translate the variables.
+     - [x] Translate the variables.
-    - [ ] Include technical English in previous modifications
+     - [x] Include technical English in previous versions.
+- [x] Other Modifications.
+     - [x] Create another module called treatment to handle user input.
+     - [x] Insert functions according to the created module.
+     - [x] Optimize previously written code.
+     - [x] Remove the treatment of CPF and CNPJ in the query functions of the data module for the treatment module.
+     - [x] Create function called read_cpf and read_cnpj in the treatment module to handle input.